AWARENESS – NOT WOKENESS

 In the classical view, freedom is the acquired state of being able to govern one’s self according to truth and goodness.
 Granted, freedom extends to a freedom of conscience to determine for oneself what is true, good, and meaningful.

-However, freedom understood as the ability to do whatever one wants, without restraint other than concern for harm of others, is not the classical view, and accordingly is understood as a pseudo-freedom.
+However, freedom understood as the ability to do whatever one wants, without restraint other than concern for harm of others, is not the classical or Judaism or Christian view, and accordingly is understood as a pseudo-freedom.
 Any sense of freedom that understands the concept as the ability or right to pursue any desire so chosen typically ends in slavery to ego, the passions, addictions, or our baser instincts.

 Identity politics, much of which is also nestled in neoMarxist analysis, dehumanizes and establishes the category of “other” – reinforcing tribalism and erecting artificial boundaries created by Imperial forces – it also violates justice by treating as morally culpable, individuals, due to their belonging to social categories (often artificial in nature) and not their actual behavior.